Re-examining Bogoliubov's theory of an interacting Bose gas: Generalization: full Bogoliubov Hamiltonian

 \subsection{Variational treatment of the full Hamiltonian $\hat{H}=\sum_{\bf k\neq 0}\hat{H}_{\bf k}$}

 We now want to generalize the variational approach of Sec. \ref{Sec:VariationalMethod} to treat the {\em full} Hamiltonian $\hat{H}=\sum_{\bf k\neq 0}\hat{H}_{\bf k}$ of the interacting Bose system.
-To this end, we shall use for $|\Psi(N)\rangle$ an expression of the form (compare with Eq. (\ref{Eq:PsiGeneralForm2}) of the single-mode theory; we here denote by $M$ the total number of momentum modes kept in the calculation, which will eventually be sent to infinity):
+To this end, we shall use for $|\Psi(N)\rangle$ an expression of the form (we here denote by $M$ the total number of momentum modes kept in the calculation, which will eventually be sent to infinity):

 where the normalized basis wavefunctions are given by (compare with Eq. (\ref{Eq:standardBasis})):